 Our Chair of the Finance, Premises and Staffing Committee is Tammy Faulkner.
 Tammy has been a governor with the school since 2019 and was elected chair of the committee in 2021.
 She has supported and overseen the running of a very strong budget and a stable, motivated staff.
-A Hey with Zion parent herself, she has a parent’s perspective on the school to align with her professional skills working as a Finance Manager for Rochdale MBC.
+A Hey with Zion parent herself, she has a parent’s perspective on the school to align with her professional skills working for an academy trust.